Learn About Asking for a Lateral Transfer

 Need for a Geographic Move

-For many married couples, both spouses work.
+For many couples, both people work.
 This can pose interesting dilemmas around job changes.
 One spouse may have the opportunity to take a job with much higher pay, but if the other spouse leaves his or her current job, the family could bring in less income after the first spouse’s job change.

 Large organizations can often help their employees with this problem.
 The same process an employee might use to get out from under a particular supervisor can be used to change the employee’s geographic headquarters.
 As long as the organization has a need for staff in the couple’s new locale, the employee might secure a position there.